Muhimbi/PDF-Converter-Services-Online/README.md

 It couldn't be easier to get going.
 Please [follow these instructions](https://support.muhimbi.com/hc/en-us/articles/115002816048) and activate the subscription by clicking the link in the confirmation email.

-Once activated, follow the instructions for the language of your choice or generate the client code using [editor.swagger.io](http://editor.swagger.io).
+Once activated, follow the instructions below for the language of your choice.
+For each listed language, detailed instructions are included for generating libraries from scratch.
+For languages that are not explicitly listed below, use [editor.swagger.io](http://editor.swagger.io).

 - [C# Libraries and sample code](clients/v1/csharp/)
 - [Java Libraries and sample code](clients/v1/java/)